 “But they’re whispering about me!”
 That’s normal.
 They want to know who you are.
 And actually, if they’re limiting it to polite whispers you’re probably in a medium-sized town.
 In smaller towns they loudly query, with a total disregard of discretion, “Who are they?
 What do they want here?”

 And then there are the villages.
 Ah, the villagers.
 They’re really a breed apart!
-They cover all those bases, and when they reveal no inside info, come right up to you!
+They cover all those bases, and then if they still haven’t discovered any inside info, come right up to you!
 “Ma chi sei?”
 (Who are you?)
 Or in whichever local dialect they speak, “Who are your parents or relatives?”

 Again, no worries.
 It’s all quite normal.
 You see, the small Italian towns in most areas are diminishing.
 People (especially the young) move away to find work.
 Perhaps through this multitude of questioning, they’re really searching for long lost friends or relatives.
 It’s hard to watch people go one by one.